A review by Nalini Haynes

 Katniss survived the Hunger Games to return home a victor, an icon of hope for the twelve Districts suffering under Capitol rule.
 President Snow informs Katniss her charade with Peeta, her maybe-lover co-victor, has not fooled him.
 Snow tells Katniss he will have all her loved ones killed unless she calms the districts and convinces him her love for Peeta is genuine.

 Katniss struggles with national politics, her love for her family and her romantic triangle endangering both Gale and Peeta.
 Putting her best effort into convincing everyone of her true love for Peeta – after warning Gale – Katniss is horrified when she inspires rebellion.

 Last year’s enthusiasm for the movie warned me Katniss returns to the Games as a tribune to fight to the death once more, so I don’t think it’s too much of a spoiler to mention it here.
 This plot development is close to half-way through the book.
-The manner in which these games are handled by authorities and the tribunes, all previous victors, differs from the first novel – at least until the killing begins.
+Authorities handle these these games, the tribunes and all previous victors differently from the first novel.
+At least until the killing begins.